LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="CreateCustomObjectByToken-post-">Create Custom Object by Token (POST)</h4>
  This API is used to write information in JSON format to the custom object for the specified account.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-object/create-custom-object-by-token)

 ```java